We ask you, humbly, to help us.

 Justice Dept. favors freedom to discriminate.

-Part 2 of three parts.
+Part 2 of six parts.

 Conflicting briefs filed by Alliance Defending Freedom (ADF) and the American Civil Liberties Union (ACLU):

 The co-owner of the bakery, Jack Phillips,' is being represented by the ADF.
 Their lawyers also describe him as a "cake artist."
 In their brief to the U.S. Supreme Court they argued that a wedding cake: